Sint-Elooi

 Sint-Elooi is a small village, about 5 km south of Ypres in the Flemish province of West Flanders in Belgium.
 The former municipality is now part of Ypres.
-Though Sint-Elooi is the Dutch and only official name, the village's French name, St. Eloi, is most commonly used in English due to its role in World War I. The village and the nearby locations of Voormezele and Hollebeke were merged into Zillebeke in 1970 and into Ypres in 1976.
+Though Sint-Elooi is the Dutch and only official name, the village's French name, Saint-Éloi, is most commonly used in English due to its role in World War I. The village and the nearby locations of Voormezele and Hollebeke were merged into Zillebeke in 1970 and into Ypres in 1976.

 Name

 The village takes its name from Saint Eligius (also Eloy or Loye, Éloi, c.
 588–660 who worked for twenty years to convert the pagan population of Flanders to Christianity.

 History

 World War I

 In World War I, like other parts of the Ypres Salient, the village was the site of the Battles of Ypres between German and Allied forces.
 From the spring of 1915, there was constant underground fighting in the Ypres Salient at Hooge, Hill 60, Railway Wood, Sanctuary Wood, The Bluff and St Eloi.